aiqinxuancai/EvernoteToNotionChrome/README.md

 # EvernoteToNotionChrome

-I tried to transfer evernote to notion, but all the methods described online failed, so I wrote this program to upload the HTML images exported by evernote to notion and modify the exported HTML file, the modified HTML can be directly imported into notion to display the images normally (the images are stored in notion)
+I tried to transfer Evernote to Notion, but all the methods mentioned online failed.
+So, I wrote this program to upload the images exported from Evernote's HTML to Notion and modify the exported HTML file.
+The modified HTML file can directly import into Notion and display the images correctly (the images are stored in Notion).

-我尝试将evernote转移至notion，但是网上所说的所有方法都失败了，所以我写了这个程序，将evernote导出的HTML图片上传到notion，并修改导出的HTML文件，修改后的HTML直接导入notion可正常显示图片（图片在notion中存储）

 [Quick start(Chinese中文)](https://zhuanlan.zhihu.com/p/403978229)